What is vocational education and training?

 Vocational education and training (VET) responds to the needs of the economy, but also provides learners with skills important for personal development and active citizenship.

-VET can boost enterprise performance, competitiveness, research and innovation and is a central aspect of successful employment and social policy.
+VET can boost enterprise performance, competitiveness, research and innovation.
+It is a central aspect of successful employment and social policy.

 VET systems in Europe can rely on a well-developed network of VET stakeholders.
 These networks are governed with the involvement of social partners, such as employers and trade unions, and in different bodies, for example chambers, committees and councils.